-In order to book a USAF Heritage Flight demonstration using Planes of Fame Air Museum’s warbirds including the F-86 Sabre, P-40 Warhawk, P-38 Lightning or P-51 Mustangs, at your next airshow please contact Chief Pilot for rates.
+In order to book a USAF Heritage Flight demonstration using Planes of Fame Air Museum’s warbirds including the F-86 Sabre, P-40 Warhawk, P-38 Lightning or P-51 Mustangs, at your next airshow please contact our Chief Pilot for rates.

 Additionally, please view the Air Combat Command website for more information on the USAF Heritage Flight program.

-First introduced to high performance aircraft and airshows in 1972 with P-51, T-33 and F-86 LOAs acquired in 1974.
+He was first introduced to high performance aircraft and airshows in 1972 with P-51, T-33 and F-86 LOAs acquired in 1974.
 Steve flew the T-33, F-86, and P-51 for Bob Hoover to events in the summer of 1974 and has since performed in airshows in the US, Europe, and Japan.
 He has recommended pilots for LOAs in various aircraft since 1975.
 In 1999 he became a member of the USAF Heritage Flight airshow demonstration team.
 He has flown over 150 types of aircraft including: T-33, Convair 240-340-440, B-25, B-26, P-38, NA265, DC-3, B-17, TBM, L-18, F-86, MIG-15/17, F-5, T-38 and many others.

 Kevin Eldridge was born in Riverside, California and now resides in Claremont with his wife Andrea who is also a pilot.
 His interest in aviation started when he was introduced to the Planes of Fame Air Museum while in high school.
 In 1979, he started working as a mechanic restoring World War II aircraft for the Museum and the following year for Steve Hinton's Fighter Rebuilders.
 After obtaining his private pilot certificate, he continued to fly earning his commercial privileges in a North American T-6 and instrument in the North American B-25 Mitchell.
 Also during this time he graduated with a B.S. in Finance from Cal Poly Pomona.

 Kevin has been flying warbirds for over 20 years and holds an unlimited license for "all makes and types" of high performance piston powered aircraft.
-He is also a Screen Actors Guild member, has raced in the Unlimited division of the National Air Races in Reno, Nevada and has flown a wide variety of warbirds and aircraft that range from the Luscombe to the F-86 Sabre.
-He is also a member of the USAF Heritage Flight airshow demonstration team with low level aerobatic card in the P-40 Warhawk, P-51 Mustang, P-38 Lightning, F-86 Sabre, and T-33 Silver Star.
+He is a Screen Actors Guild member, has raced in the Unlimited division of the National Air Races in Reno, Nevada, and has flown a wide variety of warbirds and aircraft that range from the Luscombe to the F-86 Sabre.
+He is also a member of the USAF Heritage Flight airshow demonstration team with a low level aerobatic card in the P-40 Warhawk, P-51 Mustang, P-38 Lightning, F-86 Sabre, and T-33 Silver Star.